superseriousbusiness/gotosocial/README.md

 For questions and comments, you can [join our Matrix space](https://matrix.to/#/#gotosocial-space:superseriousbusiness.org) at `#gotosocial-space:superseriousbusiness.org`.
 This is the quickest way to reach the devs.
 You can also mail [admin@gotosocial.org](mailto:admin@gotosocial.org).

-For bugs and feature requests, please check to see if there's [already an issue](https://codeberg.org/superseriousbusiness/gotosocial/issues), and if not, open one or use one of the above channels to make a request (if you don't have a Github account).
+For bugs and feature requests, please check to see if there's [already an issue](https://codeberg.org/superseriousbusiness/gotosocial/issues), and if not, open one or use one of the above channels to make a request (if you don't have a Codeberg account).

 ---